open-quantum-safe/liboqs/oqsbuilder/README.md

         ml_dsa_65: # ...
         ml_dsa_87: # ...
 ```

+### `nist_level`
+The security level of this parameter set, measured in [NIST level](https://csrc.nist.gov/projects/post-quantum-cryptography/post-quantum-cryptography-standardization/evaluation-criteria/security-(evaluation-criteria)).
+Must be one of 1, 2, 3, 4, 5.

+### `ind_cca`
+A boolean indicating whether this scheme achieves IND-CCA security.
+This field only exists under KEM families.

 ### `api_src`
 **Optional:** name of the source file that contains the OQS common API (e.g. `OQS_KEM_ml_kem_512_new`) for this parameter set (e.g. `kem_ml_kem_512.c`).
 Defaults to `<kem|sig|stfl_sig>_<param_key>.c`